 “And as Moses lifted up the (ILLUMINATING) serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life.”

 Comparing himself with a serpent is shocking to many Christians.
-Jesus is further inferring that he has reassembled this device or that he is telling Nicodemus how to put it together himself.
+Jesus is further inferring that he has reassembled this ‘ascension’ device for the angels of God or that he is telling Nicodemus how to put it together himself.

 However, if you want to know Jesus’s secret of ascension you will want to know what Moses did in Numbers 21 when he lifted this serpent…and you will want to know about the serpent floating above the pillar or pole at Denderah (and elsewhere in Egypt).